cloudmesh-community/fa18-523-60/paper/paper.md

 for conveying powerful messages drawn from big data to shareholders and consumers, as well as building technologies that are continuously improving the quality of life around the globe [@www-datascience].
-This “growing importance of data science has, in turn, led to the growth and importance of data scientists”[@www-datascience].
+This "growing importance of data science has, in turn, led to the growth and importance of data scientists" [@www-datascience].
 An online platform that allows the continuous idea sharing, learning, and collaboration for those individuals is Kaggle.com.